pwncollege/linux-luminarium/permissions/setuid/DESCRIPTION.md

 ```

 But be careful!
-Giving the SUID bit to an executable owned by root can give attackers a possible attack vector to become root.
+Giving the SUID bit to an executable owned by `root` can give attackers a possible attack vector to become `root`.
 You will learn more about this [in the Program Misuse module](/fundamentals/program-misuse/).

-Now, we are going to let you add the SUID bit to the `/challenge/getroot` program in order to spawn a root shell for you to `cat` the flag yourself!
+Now, we are going to let you add the SUID bit to the `/challenge/getroot` program in order to spawn a `root` shell for you to `cat` the flag yourself!